Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Preliminary

 \subsection{Inferring Fluid Fields from Videos}

 Our method is developed to work with HyFluid~\cite{yu2024inferring}, which infers neural fluid fields (density and velocity) from videos.

-\paragraph{Problem Definition.} Given videos of smoke rising upwards (Figure~\ref{fig:teaser}, left), with the number of frames (views) in each video denoted by \texttt{nf}, HyFluid aims to infer the density field $\sigma(x, y, z, t)$ and the underlying velocity field $\bm{u}(x, y, z, t) = (v_x, v_y, v_z)$ of the smoke, both parameterized by deep networks.
+\paragraph{Problem Definition.} Given videos of smoke rising upwards (Figure~\ref{fig:teaser}, left), with the number of frames (views) used in each video denoted by \texttt{nf}, neural fluid fields aim to infer the density field $\sigma(x, y, z, t)$ and the underlying velocity field $\bm{u}(x, y, z, t) = (v_x, v_y, v_z)$ of the smoke, both parameterized by deep networks.

-The \texttt{nf} is set to 120 by default in HyFluid.
-For the density field $\sigma(x, y, z, t)$, HyFluid randomly samples camera rays $(x, y, z, t)$ and reconstructs the density field using a 4D extension of iNGP~\cite{muller2022instant}, which accelerates the neural rendering with multiscale hash encoding of spatiotemporal positions.
-During training, this reconstructed density field is optimized by comparing input and rendered views via differentiable volume rendering.
-This is illustrated in the bottom half of Figure~\ref{fig:framework}.
-Similarly, the velocity field $\bm{u}(x, y, z, t)$ is inferred by another iNGP model, and is supervised by physics-informed losses that enforce the preservation of density for incompressible flows and divergence-free velocity.
+For the density field $\sigma(x, y, z, t)$, HyFluid randomly samples camera rays $(x, y, z, t)$ and reconstructs the density using a 4D extension of iNGP~\cite{muller2022instant}, which accelerates the neural rendering with multiscale hash encoding of spatiotemporal positions.
+During training, this density field is optimized by comparing input and rendered views via differentiable volume rendering (Figure~\ref{fig:framework} bottom).
+Similarly, the velocity field $\bm{u}(x, y, z, t)$ is inferred by another iNGP model, and is supervised by physics-informed losses that enforce mass conservation for incompressible flows and divergence-free velocity.
+We follow the assumptions of the original ScalarFlow dataset, whose reconstruction model assumes incompressible flow (see Section~3 of~\cite{eckert2019scalarflow}).
+Under atmospheric pressure and low Mach numbers, this is a standard and reasonable approximation for smoke.

 During inference, the density field is used to render the visual appearance of the smoke, and the learned velocity field can be used to advect (evolve) the density over temporal steps for both \textit{re-simulation} (interpolation of the temporal range seen during training) and \textit{future prediction} (extrapolation of unseen future temporal ranges).